Utah Deaf History and Culture

 Kenneth C. Burdett

-Back in 2005, Bobby Giles, who graduated in 1983, along with his talented team at Eye-Sign Media LLC—featuring Julio Diaz Jr. and Jim Harper—created a remarkable historical record.
-Their video, "Utah School for the Deaf in Ogden, Utah: Summer 2005," includes excellent interviews with notable alumni like Ronald C. Burdett, Darlene Stewart Cochran, and C. Roy Cochran.
-Their heartfelt stories and experiences truly highlight what makes our school so special and the importance of continuing our preservation efforts.
-Let's keep working together to cherish these memories for generations to come!
+In 2005, Bobby Giles, a graduate from the class of 1983, along with his talented team at Eye-Sign Media LLC—featuring Julio Diaz Jr. and Jim Harper—produced a remarkable historical record.
+Their video, "Utah School for the Deaf in Ogden, Utah: Summer 2005," features insightful interviews with notable alumni, including Ronald C. Burdett (Class of 1965), Darlene Stewart Cochran (Class of 1962), and C. Roy Cochran (Class of 1961).
+Their heartfelt stories truly highlight what makes our school special and the importance of continuing our preservation efforts.

 A Slideshow of